 Generation of Dotplots:

 The multiple sequence alignments to generate the dotplot were created using HHsearch with three iterations and an E-value of 10-3 (Family MSA).
-The structural alignments were obtained with TMalign and the distances between the carbon α of the residues of the two proteins are calculated with Chimera [61].
-Dotplots were generated using matplotlib scripts available from the GitHub repository.
+The structural alignments were obtained with TMalign and the distances between the carbon α of the residues of the two proteins are calculated with Chimera [62].
+Dotplots were generated using Matplotlib scripts available from the GitHub repository.
 In the sequence alignment dotplots, the colors correspond to the order of magnitude of the E-value of the alignment.
 The aligned dots are colored.
 The aligned residues were recovered from the HHsearch as described above.
 In the structural alignment, the shade of black corresponds to the distance between the aligned residues expressed in Ångstrom.

 Network analysis: